AuLaSW/openai-python-client/README.md

 ## Current Work

 Currently, the project is moving the model package over to a set of abstract factories working together to build the requests and responses.
+This will allow for easier extension to accomodate different endpoints.

 ## Contributing